brentyi/tyro/README.md

 against code reorganization and refactor, while a PyYAML backend enables serialization of arbitrary Python objects.

+Note that we generally prefer to use YAML purely for serialization, as opposed to a configuration interface that humans are expected to manually write or modify.
+Specifying things like loadable base configurations can be done directly in Python, which enables all of the usual autocompletion and type checking features.

 ## Alternative tools

 The core functionality of `dcargs` — generating argument parsers from type